 Use quality, ideally organic coffee.

 Try not to exceed the recommended amount of caffeine (according to Health Canada 2.5 mg per kilogram body weight).
+That's usually up to 4 cups of coffee for an adult.

 Avoid synthetic or low-fat milk.